simonmichael/hledger/doc/SPEC-lots.md

 Possible future work, from design discussions (2026-08):

-- **Per-account lot tracking opt-out.** The general model we are converging on is "this commodity is lotful, except in these declared places".
-An account tag value such as `lots: NONE` could opt an account (and its subaccounts) out of lot tracking, for eg tax-sheltered accounts where basis is irrelevant.
-Precedence by specificity: posting annotation beats account opt-out beats commodity tag.
-Deferred until there is demand; meanwhile the recommended style for partial tracking is explicit cost basis annotations with no lots tag.
+- **Per-account lot tracking opt-out.** Implemented 2026-08: an account `lots: NONE` tag opts the account and its subaccounts out of lot tracking, with precedence by specificity (see Lotful commodities).

 - **Tax boundary declarations and checks.** Users could tag accounts as tax-sheltered (a jurisdiction-neutral, user-declared boundary, in the same